spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Upgrade-Guide.md

 ### Improvements Over Stage1

  * Many bugs are fixed, which could never be fixed in stage1 due to fundamental design flaws.
  * Performance is noticeably improved.
-For Zig itself, we observe 1.5x speed in building itself.
+For Zig, we observe 1.5x speed in building itself.
  * Memory usage is improved by a factor of about 3x.
-For Zig itself, building self-hosted went from using 9.1 GiB to 2.7 GiB.
+For Zig, building itself went from using 9.1 GiB to 2.7 GiB.
  * The LLVM code generated is better.
 LLVM has an easier time optimizing.
 You likely will have small improvements in perf of your project.
  * Many compile errors are more helpful.
  * The core design is fundamentally different so that